 Skip to content

-How Sweden is working to hold Russia accountable for crimes in Ukraine
+What Sweden is doing to hold Russia accountable for its crimes in Ukraine

 Published

 Holding Russia accountable for its violations of international law is a key issue for the Swedish Government.
-It is essential for justice and redress, both for Ukraine as a State and for the victims of Russia’s war crimes, but also to maintain the rules-based world order.
+It is essential for justice and redress, both for Ukraine as a state and for the victims of Russia’s war crimes, and to maintain the rules-based international order.
 Sweden is backing several initiatives in this area.

 Support for International Criminal Court investigations

-With the support of Sweden and 42 other States, prosecutors at the International Criminal Court (ICC) were able to begin investigating violations under the Court’s jurisdiction in Ukraine as early as March 2022.
-These violations include war crimes, genocide and crimes against humanity.
-Sweden has supported the ICC’s work with a contribution of SEK 7 million to the Office of the Prosecutor, on top of Sweden’s annual contribution to the Court of SEK 30 million.
+With the support of Sweden and 42 other states, prosecutors at the International Criminal Court (ICC) were able to begin investigating crimes under the Court’s jurisdiction in Ukraine as early as March 2022: war crimes, genocide and crimes against humanity.
+Sweden supports the ICC’s efforts through annual contributions to the Court of more than SEK 30 million.
+In 2022, Sweden gave an extra-budgetary contribution of SEK 7 million to the Office of the Prosecutor.
 In addition, the Swedish Prosecution Authority has seconded three prosecutors to the Office of the Prosecutor of the ICC, and the Swedish Police Authority has seconded six investigators.

-Establishing a tribunal for the crime of aggression
+The establishment of a special tribunal for crimes of aggression against Ukraine.

-ICC investigations do not include the actual crime of aggression, i.e. the individual responsibility of those in leadership positions for a State’s use of violence against another sovereign State.
-For this reason, Sweden is part of a core group working with Ukraine to establish a tribunal with jurisdiction over the crime of aggression.
+The ICC’s investigations do not cover the actual crime of aggression, i.e. the individual responsibility of those in leadership positions for a state’s use of violence against another sovereign state.
+Sweden has been part of a core group working with Ukraine to establish a tribunal with jurisdiction over the crime of aggression.
+In May 2025, a political agreement over the structure of the tribunal was reached.
+The project has been referred to the Council of Europe, which is responsible for its construction.

 Extensive collaboration to document and gather evidence

 Ukraine’s authorities are working hard to prosecute and investigate crimes committed.
-They have the support of the EU, the UN, civil society and individual States.
-Sweden is contributing staff to the EU Advisory Mission (EUAM) Ukraine, which provides on-the-ground support to the national authorities.
-Sweden has also helped the Ukrainian authorities with capacity-building and provided technical assistance and legal advice to facilitate the investigatory work.
+They are supported by the EU, the UN, civil society and individual states.
+Sweden is contributing staff to the European Union Advisory Mission (EUAM) Ukraine, which provides on-the-ground support to the national authorities.
+Sweden has also contributed with capacity-building and provided technical assistance, including digitalisation, and legal advice to Ukrainian government agencies to facilitate the investigatory work and increase Ukraine’s ability to investigate war crimes.

-Within the Organisation for Security and Cooperation in Europe (OSCE), Sweden pushed for the Organisation to send a mission of experts to Ukraine (through the Moscow Mechanism).
-The experts concluded that there are clear patterns of violations of international humanitarian law by Russian forces.
+As a participating state in the Organization for Security and Co-operation in Europe (OSCE), Sweden has pushed for the OSCE to send rapporteurs to Ukraine (through the Moscow Mechanism).
+The rapporteurs noted that there are clear patterns of violations of international humanitarian law by Russian forces.
 Based on their reports, it may be possible for the ICC and other prosecuting authorities to hold perpetrators accountable.

 Sweden has universal jurisdiction for serious international crimes.
 This means that certain acts can be examined by Swedish courts no matter where they were committed, even if the suspect is a foreign citizen.
-Since March 2022, the Swedish Prosecution Authority has been conducting a ‘structural preliminary investigation’ on serious war crimes in Ukraine.
+Since March 2022, the Swedish Prosecution Authority has been conducting a structural preliminary investigation on serious war crimes in Ukraine.
 The aim is to gather evidence that may exist in Sweden, such as testimonies from Ukrainian refugees.
-The evidence can then be used in legal proceedings in Sweden, in courts of other States or in the ICC.
-Other EU Member States have also launched preliminary investigations.
-These are coordinated by EUROJUST in collaboration with Ukraine and the ICC.
+The evidence can then be used in legal proceedings in Sweden, in courts of other states or at the ICC.
+Other EU Member States have also launched preliminary investigations coordinated by Eurojust in collaboration with Ukraine and the ICC.

 Russia’s accountability as a State

-Ukraine is also pushing for Russia to be held accountable as a State.
+Ukraine is also pushing for Russia to be held accountable as a state.
 Sweden has submitted a declaration of intervention in the case brought by Ukraine against Russia on the interpretation of the Genocide Convention before the International Court of Justice (ICJ).
 In its decision of March 2022, the ICJ ordered Russia to immediately suspend its military operations in Ukraine.
 This decision is binding on Russia.
+The ICJ has found that the Court has jurisdiction to examine part of Ukraine’s claim, and legal proceedings are continuing in this part.

-Sweden has also requested to intervene in the case of Ukraine v Russia before the European Court of Human Rights (ECHR).
-The ECHR has on multiple occasions granted interim measures indicating that Russia must refrain from attacking civilians and civilan objects, and ensure that safety is maintained for the civilian population.
+The European Court of Human Rights has on multiple occasions indicated interim measures that require Russia to refrain from attacking civilians and civilian objects and to ensure that safety is maintained for the civilian population.
+Sweden and other intervening states participated in the oral hearings that took place in June 2024.

 Important progress